dan-myles/embervim/README.md

 # Ember Vim
-A simple NeoVim bootstrap made with Windows/Linux cross-compatibility in mind.
+A simple neovim bootstrap made with Windows/Linux cross-compatibility in mind.
 **CURRENTLY A WORK IN PROGRESS**

 ## Showcase